 Where do Grant’s gazelles live?

-Grant's gazelles are especially fond of open grass plains, and although they frequent bushy savannas, they avoid areas of high grass.
-They are widespread throughout their range in East Africa—from Southern Sudan and Ethiopia to Central Tanzania and from the Kenya/Somali coast to Lake Victoria.
+Like most gazelles, they are a migratory species but are especially fond of open grass plains, and although they frequent bushy savannas, they avoid areas of high grass.
+They are widespread throughout their range in East Africa — from southern Sudan and Ethiopia to Central Tanzania and from the Kenya/Somali coast to Lake Victoria.

 View Africa | Habitat

 There are three subspecies of Grant’s gazelle.
 This species of gazelle resemble Thomson's gazelles but are noticeably larger and easily distinguished by the broad white patch on the rump that extends upward onto the back.
 The white patch on the Thomson's gazelle stops at the tail.
 Some varieties of Grant's have a black stripe on each side of the body like the Thomson's, but all have a black stripe that runs down the thigh.
 In others, the stripe is very light or absent.
 Their lyre-shaped horns are stout at the base, clearly ringed and measuring 50 to 80 centimeters long (20 to 31 inches).
 Females have black skin surrounding the teats with white hair on the udder.
 This probably helps the young recognize the source of milk.
 When a fawn is older and moving about with its mother, the dark stripe on the white background may serve as a beacon for it to follow.

 The Grant’s gazelle tends to vary its diet according to season.